stvnksslr/uv-migrator/README.md

 4. These dependencies are then installed in the new UV-based project, maintaining the distinction between main and development dependencies.
 5. all additional configs from a pyproject.toml will need to be added by hand

-## Troubleshooting

-If you encounter any issues:

-1. Ensure you have the latest version of UV installed.
-2. Check that your `pyproject.toml` file is valid and follows either the Poetry or PEP 621 format.
-3. Run the tool with debug logging enabled (`RUST_LOG=debug`) for more detailed output.
-4. If the issue persists, please open an issue on the GitHub repository with the full debug output and a description of the problem.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.